 Sometimes, just one part of a plant will be toxic.
 Some bushes bear poisonous berries or seeds, while, with others, it may be toxic leaves (or roots, stems, bark, or flowers) that present a danger.
-Still other shrubs may have multiple poisonous parts or be toxic all over.
+Still, other shrubs may have multiple poisonous parts or be toxic all over.

-Shrubs With Poisonous Berries:
+Shrubs With Poisonous Berries

 Pokeweed is included because it is classified by botanists as a shrub and because it is very commonly found in the yard.
 It is a wild plant, not a landscape shrub.
 Nonetheless, its poisonous nature is something to keep in mind, because children are very much attracted to its colorful berries.

-Shrubs With Poisonous Seeds:
+Shrubs With Poisonous Seeds

 The toxicity of yew is tricky to discuss.
 Technically, it is only the seed that is toxic: The flesh, itself of the red berry (actually classified as an "aril") is not.
 But any berries with toxic seeds are essentially "poisonous berries," since eating the berries means exposing yourself to the seeds.

-Bushes With Multiple Poisonous Plant Parts, Including Leaves:
+Bushes With Multiple Poisonous Plant Parts, Including Leaves

 Mountain laurel is related to the wild bush named "lambkill" that is notorious for being poisonous.
 Both, in turn, are related to Andromeda, azalea, and rhododendron shrubs.
 Gardeners who live in cold climates may think of lantana as a plant grown in hanging pots, but, in warm regions, it grows as a shrub.

 A few other kinds of shrubs are problematic to our health, but not necessarily because they might be eaten by accident.
 Everyone has heard of the poisonous shrubs, poison sumac (Rhus vernix) and poison oak (Rhus diversilobum).
-They are examples of bushes that we try to avoid brushing up against with our skin, because they can cause nasty rashes.
+They are examples of bushes that we try to avoid brushing up against our skin because they can cause nasty rashes.
 They are wild plants, but poison oak may very well be growing in your yard, depending on the region in which you live.